Dzsodie/quiz_app/README.md

 3. Test coverage can be seen with the following command
     ```bash
     go test -cover ./
-    ```

 ## Logging

 Zap logging is used in the quiz app.
-    In the utils/logger.go the log format is configured and the logs are collected to the logs/app.log file.
+    In the `utils/logger.go` the log format is configured and the logs are collected to the `logs/app.log` file.

 ## Monitoring

 1. For GoAccess monitoring get GoAccess.
-    Windows:
+    - Windows:
-    - Download the [GoAccess](https://goaccess.io/)executable from the official website.
+        - Download the [GoAccess](https://goaccess.io/) executable from the official website.
         - Follow the installation instructions for your Windows setup.

-    MacOS:
+   - MacOS:
     ```bash
     brew install goaccess
     ```